 5.1 Model Selection

 This section explains how we choose the most appropriate machine learning model for helpfulness prediction.
 The primary criterion assessed is the Mean Absolute Error (MAE).
-Train time refers to the time required to fully train the model until it reaches a satisfactory or optimal performance level.
-Test time is the duration it takes for the model to process and make predictions for each individual review in the testing data. the result of each model obtained by performing cross-validation are as follows:
+Train time refers to the time required, in seconds, to fully train the model until it reaches a satisfactory or optimal performance level.
+Test time is the duration , measured in seconds, it takes for the model to process and make predictions for each individual review in the testing data.
+The result of each model obtained by performing cross-validation are shown in Table 1.:

 Table 1 Model Performance Evaluation